Portfolio - Joseph Hatcher - Tech Helper, Game Developer, & Voice Actor

 Another hook of this game was that it was ALWAYS 4 players, in any combination of CPU or Human players, until they lost.
 It was always until the last player was left standing.

 The UI and graphics are horrid for this build, but this is the one that plays the best that Joseph still has.
 Joseph designed the game, and did the art.
 He licensed various tunes for the music.
-The then young wizard programmer that coded this game has had a successful career at Microsoft and is currently rocking code at Apple.
+The then young wizard programmer that coded this game has had a successful career at Microsoft and been a code poet at Apple.

 Here is a screenshot of a puzzle level.